mmu-webdesign/l4-WPD-web-term-2/rwd-marking-options.md

 * Coherent and careful delivery of code that reflects best practices.
 There may be some errors.
 The code has been written carefully and validates.
 * Thorough and precise delivery of code that reflects best practices.
 There may be minor errors.
 The code has been written carefully and has extra tags added.
 * Meticulous coding work that fulfils the required standards and shows sophistication.
 You have clearly practiced and are starting to gain a very good understanding of semantic HTML.
 * Professional standard work that meets the required standards and shows creativity.
-Your code is written to a professional standard."
+Your code is written to a professional standard.

 ## Use of CSS